Spasman/rcon_example/README.md

 "ChestID": ID of the chest that was opened.
 "ChestCost": Returns the cost to open the chest, only on Survival mode.
 "PlayerMoney": Returns what the buying player's money amount is after buying the chest, only on Survival mode.

+survival_get_vice:
+Triggers when a player collects a vice in Survival mode.
+"PlayerID": The player ID of the collecting player "ViceID": The ID of the type of vice collected
+"X": The X position of where the vice was.
+"Y": The Y position of where the vice was.

+survival_use_vice:
+Triggers when a player uses a consumable vice.
+(Rubbing Alcohol, Smokes, etc) "PlayerID": The player ID of who used the vice.
+"ViceID": The ID of the vice being consumed

+survival_player_revive:
+Triggers when a player is revived outside of a new wave starting.
+"RevivingPlayerID": The player ID of the reviving player.
+"SaviorPlayerID": The player ID of the player who revived the dead player.
+Will be the same as RevivingPlayerID if they revived themselves.
+"Antacids": Will be set to "1" if the savior player used the antacids vice.
+"Cost": The amount of money it cost to revive the dead player, unless they used the antacids vice then it is set to "1"

 command_entered:
 Triggered when a command is entered into the console.